 Weber Gallagher defends employers in Pennsylvania, Delaware, New York, and New Jersey in workers’ compensation matters in union and non-union settings.
 We also routinely recover subrogation liens, institute fraud prosecutions, prepare and file amicus briefs and assist with legislative lobbying.
-Chambers USA: America’s Leading Lawyers for Business recognized the firm’s Workers’ Compensation practice in Pennsylvania and New Jersey in 2014 and 2015.
+Chambers USA: America’s Leading Lawyers for Business recognized the firm’s Workers’ Compensation practice in Pennsylvania and New Jersey in 2019.
 Our clients include public and private employers, insurers, self-insured entities and third-party administrators, from small businesses to Fortune 100 companies.
 We appear before workers’ compensation judges and appellate panels, state courts and agencies, and at all federal court levels.
 Our work in the field includes:

 - Counseling clients on managing risk and averting litigation